-I’ve always been a big fan of magazines that celebrate the male body, and one of my favourite obsessions is meatzine.
+We’ve always been a big fan of magazines that celebrate the male body, and one of our favourite obsessions is meatzine.

-12 Gay, Queer, Bi, Trans and Non-binary folks of all shapes, sizes, ages, backgrounds and professions have stripped off for meat founder, photographer Adrian Lourie.
-The calendar and accompanying issue of meat also celebrates ten years of the cult UK pinup zine, which will sadly stop publishing at the end of this year.
+For meatzine’s 2021 calendar, 12 Gay, Queer, Bi, Trans and Non-binary folks of all shapes, sizes, ages, backgrounds and professions stripped off for photographer Adrian Lourie – the man behind meat.

 Mr May, Nick, is passionate about the meat project.
 “I love being part of the meat movement…” says Nick.
 “The zine and calendar are playful and provocative, but most of all, meat is a body-positive celebration of the diversity and beauty of our community.”